ncurrid/Data-visualisation-with-Excel/README.md

 ## 2. Transformed data into information
 I began by cleaning and exploring the Primero Bank database.
 This involved:

-- Data cleaning: Handling missing values, standardising formats, and removing duplicates,
+- Data cleaning: handling missing values, standardising formats, and removing duplicates,

-- Data visualisation: Creating exploratory visualisations to uncover initial patterns or trends,
+- Data visualisation: creating exploratory visualisations to uncover initial patterns or trends,

 - Data analysis using a range of tools and techniques, such as: statistical functions, filters, aggregations, pivot tables.